Macau

 A Mix Of Old & New

 Arriving at the port I soon discovered that the people were incredibly welcoming if a little robotic.
 Being told precisely where to stand in line for the shuttle to our hotel was a snapshot of what was to come.
-The many young school kids in the old town were so well turned out and some were collecting money for a local charity.
+The many young school kids in the old town were so well turned out; some were collecting money for a local charity.
 They loved a small donation from a curious, if somewhat weird tourist such as me.

 Macau’s skyline is dominated by the hideously gorgeous Grand Lisboa Hotel which is supposed to represent a golden lotus flower.
 In my world, it resembles a toy robot I had from the seventies.
 I loved my robot and I love this!
 Other incredible buildings are everywhere.
-A gentle afternoon stroll will bring you to various amazing sites such as the MGM, the Wynne, the bridge across to Hong Kong, the Macau tower, and the Morpheus.
+A gentle afternoon stroll will bring you to various amazing sites such as the MGM, the Wynne, the bridge across to Hong Kong, the Macau Tower, and the Morpheus.

 Macau is a city of two halves.
 The gaudy, the brash, the over-the-top strip of hotels and casinos.
 Then, in contrast, the charming if a little odd old town with a history to burn.